KingImereda/ABC-Telecom-Churn-Analysis-Retention-Project/README.md

 #### Overall, these metrics suggest a well-performing model, though there’s always room for improvement.
 This model is selected for the 'Churn' prediction

-## 3. Register Define model StructureAnd Create New Customers Data
+## 3. Register, Define ML model, Structure And Create New Customers Data
 - Register the  ML classification model.
 - Define model signature, specify the structure and data types of the input and output data of the model
 - Creat new customers data to be later use for churn prediction